International Students are a Key Part of Canada's Future

 - International students pay three to four times more in tuition fees than Canadian-born peers.

-- International students now contribute an estimated $21 billion a year to the Canadian economy.
+- International students now contribute an estimated $21 billion annually to the Canadian economy.

 - Canada hosted, as of December 31, 2021, almost 622,000 international students.